GitAdamReed/encrypt/README.md

 # encrypt
-Encrypts a given string and provides an encryption key to the user.
+Encrypts a given string and provides an encryption key/seed to the user.